Ok Taec-yeon

 Ok Taec-yeon (born December 27, 1988), known mononymously as Taecyeon, is a South Korean rapper, singer, actor, and entrepreneur.
 In 2008, he debuted as the rapper of the South Korean boy band 2PM.
 In 2010, Ok debuted as an actor in the Korean drama Cinderella's Stepsister and has since starred in notable television series such as Dream High (2011), Bring It On, Ghost (2016), Vincenzo (2021), and The First Night with the Duke (2025), as well as films such as Hansan: Rising Dragon (2022).
-As a solo artist, he has released one studio album in Japan titled Taecyeon Special: Winter Hitori.
+As a solo artist, he has released one Japanese studio album titled Taecyeon Special: Winter Hitori in 2017.

 Early life and education

 Ok Taecyeon was born in Gangnam District, Seoul, South Korea, but emigrated at the age of 10 with his family to Boston, Massachusetts, where he lived for seven years.
 He attended Bedford High School where he was a member of the Chess Club, Jazz Band, JV Soccer Team, and National Honor Society, before returning to pursue his career in Korea.
 Ok transferred to Young Dong High School in Seoul, studied Business Administration at Dankook University, and studied International Business at Korea University Graduate School of International Studies.

 In 2005, Ok's older sister Jihyen persuaded him to participate in a JYP Entertainment audition she had noticed via Internet promotions.
 After his reluctant agreement, both headed for New York City on his 17th birthday.
 A week later, he was amongst the final 35 chosen to go further in the competition and received a call to move to South Korea.
 Ok originally applied to become a model, but the judges suggested he try dancing and singing.
-Eventually, he was named one of the dozen finalists (including his future members, Lee Junho and Hwang Chan-sung) to compete in the show Superstar Survival, but was the first contestant to leave the show.
+Eventually, he was named one of the dozen finalists (including his future members, Lee Jun-ho and Hwang Chan-sung) to compete in the show Superstar Survival, but was the first contestant to leave the show.
 Despite this, JYP Entertainment still offered him a trainee contract.

 Ok is fluent in English, Korean, and Japanese.
 He is also familiar with the Busan dialect, which he has used in the dramas Cinderella's Stepsister, Wonderful Days, and Save Me.